-Program Title:Fire Science TechnologyCIP Numbers:1743020112Program Length:60 credit hoursSOC Code(s):33-1021
+Program Title: CIP Numbers: Fire Science Technology

+1743020112 Program Length: SOC Code(s): 60 credit hours
-Refer to Rule 6A-14.030 (4), F.A.C., for the minimum amount of general education coursework required in the Associate of Science (AS) degree.
-At the completion of this program, the student will be able to:

-01.0 Explore the theories and fundamentals of how and why fires start, spread, and how they are controlled.
-The student will be able to:

-01.01 Identify physical properties of the three states of matter.
+At the e completion of this program, the student will be able to: 01.0 Explore the theories and fundamentals of how and why fires start, spread, and how they are controlled.
+The student will be able to: 01.01 Identify physical properties of the three states of matter.
 01.02 Describe the components of fire.
 01.03 Recall the physical and chemical properties of fire.
 01.04 Describe the basic terms and concepts associated with the chemistry and dynamics of fire and combustion.
 01.05 Discuss various materials and their relationship to fires as fuel.
 01.06 Summarize the characteristics of water as a fire suppression agent.
 01.07 Discuss other-than-water suppression agents and strategies.
 01.08 Compare methods and techniques of fire extinguishments.
 02.0 Comprehend the concepts of building construction components and techniques related to fire and life safety.
-The student will be able to:

-02.01 Describe building construction components and techniques as they relate to building codes, fire and life-safety codes, fire prevention and inspection, firefighter safety, and firefighting strategy and tactics.
+The student will be able to: 02.01 Describe building construction components and techniques as they relate to building codes, fire and life-safety codes, fire prevention and inspection, firefighter safety, and firefighting strategy and tactics.
 02.02 Distinguish the Classifications of major types of building construction as applicable with "model" building codes.
 02.03 Interpret the hazards and tactical considerations associated with the various types of building construction.
 02.04 Analyze the different loads and stresses that are placed on a building and their interrelationships.
 02.05 Describe principle structural components in a typical building design.
 02.06 Explain the function of each building design.
 02.07 Compare defined differences in fire resistance construction, the flame spread within building types, and describe the testing procedures used to establish ratings for each.